 Workshops for Warriors has a strong relationship with Westair Gases and Equipment.
 Westair stocks most of this equipment at a substantial discount to Workshops students.
-If you need a tool, it is strongly recommended that you check at Westair first before purchasing it elsewhere or online at a substantially higher price.
 Make sure you tell Westair that you are Workshops student.
-Westair has several locations in the San Diego area with one near the school at: 2506 Market Street, San Diego, CA 92102, (619) 239-7571
+Westair has several locations in the San Diego area with one near the school at: 2506 Market Street, San Diego, CA 92102, (619) 239-7571.